mayuso/JMarkPad/README.md

 To use JMarkPad you only need to download and double click on the executable:

-* Download "JMarkPad.jar" if you already have Java installed.
+* Download "JMarkPad_win.jar" or "JMarkPad_linux.jar" if you already have Java installed.
 * Download "JMarkPad.zip" if you don't have Java installed.

 [Download the latest version here](https://github.com/mayuso/JMarkPad/releases)